The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Statements of the main results

 When $h\neq 0$ or $2\lfloor n/2\rfloor$, both $\cZ$-strata and $\cY$-strata can appear simultaneously.
-This complicates both the definition of open strata and their closure relations, this is the reason we stick to closed strata. \begin{example} Consider the case where $n=2m$ is even and $h=n-2$. \begin{altenumerate} \item When $\ep=1$, the hermitian space $\bV$ is non-split, and $\cL_{\cZ}$ consists of vertex lattices $\Lambda\subset C$ of type $n-2=h$.
-By Theorem \ref{thm:main}(3), we obtain a Bruhat-Tits stratification involving only $\cY$-strata.
+This complicates both the definition of open strata and their closure relations, this is the reason that we stick to closed strata. \begin{example} Consider the case where $n=2m$ is even and $h=n-2$. \begin{altenumerate} \item When $\ep=1$, the hermitian space $\bV$ is non-split, and $\cL_{\cZ}$ consists of vertex lattices $\Lambda\subset C$ of type $n-2=h$.
+By Theorem \ref{thm:main}, $\cZ(\Lambda)=\cY(\Lambda^\sharp)$ is also a $\cY$-stratum, hence we obtain a BT stratification involving only $\cY$-strata.
+In this case, we have the Hecke correspondence (see \cite[\S 5]{LRZ}):

+It would be interesting to compare this with the correspondence in \cite[Theorem 1.0.1]{Li-Ra-Zh}.
+See Figure \eqref{fig:n=4-split} for the case when $n=4$.